-A 66-year-old nurse and doula diagnosed with a rare and aggressive ovarian cancer, Vicky knew the ins and outs of Oregon’s Death With Dignity Act, having helped a good friend, Cal, who was dying of esophageal cancer navigate its requirements.
+A 66-year-old nurse and doula diagnosed with a rare and aggressive ovarian cancer, Vicky knew the ins and outs of Oregon’s Death With Dignity Act having helped a good friend, Cal, who was dying of esophageal cancer, navigate its requirements.
 Like Cal, Vicky rejected chemotherapy to treat her cancer; her medical training helped her compare its burdens with its small chance of success.
-She chose holistic therapies to minimize her symptoms and told Compassion & Choices her story six days before she died.
+She chose holistic therapies to minimize her symptoms and told Compassion & Choices her story in June 2014, six days before she died.

 Once Cal decided to use the law instead of undergoing chemo, the hospice social worker said, “Go straight to the Compassion & Choices people.”
 They answered all our questions and told us what we needed to do.